 What have you learned by reimagining the psalms?

 Two things have stayed with me the most.
 Firstly, many of the psalms are written during challenging times in the writer’s life and some of them do not even end on a positive note.
 So often we try to dress up our faith to be a happy and positive experience but this is not biblical and it is not real.
 Secondly, God is a God of justice and the writers believe this with a passion.
-God is on the side of the abused and the oppressed and he will judge those who perpetrate these things.
-In these times when the world is living with what it means to accept diversity, it feels as though we have much to learn about God’s love for those who are poor, abused and oppressed.
+God is on the side of the abused and the oppressed and he will judge those responsible for these things.
+In these times when the world is struggling with what it means to accept diversity, it feels as though we have much to learn about God’s love for those who are poor, abused and oppressed.